How to Use Recruitment Analytics to Boost the Hiring Process

 Hiring costs include all resources used in order to hire, for example, the cost of ads, cost of tools used for hiring, administrative costs, etc. As this metric refers to the average cost to fill an open position, it's measured by dividing the total hiring costs by the number of hires.

 Source of hire

 This metric tracks how many hires come from which sourcing channels.
-It can also be measured by calculating the percentage of all hires from particular sources, such as utilizing an applicant tracking system.
+It can also be measured by calculating the percentage of all hires from particular sources, such as utilizing ATS metrics (applicant tracking system).

 Offer acceptance rate

-Offer acceptance rate measures what share of job offers made by the company has been accepted.
+The offer acceptance rate measures what share of job offers made by the company have been accepted.